ismailakkila/alexa-spark/README.md

   "Post Message to Room {Spark Room}"

-* Start or Join a Meeting (Requires Twilio for now, Tropo is coming): Echo will enable a call-back to your phone and bridge the call to your Spark room to either start or join an existing meeting in that room
+* Optional: Start or Join a Meeting (Requires Twilio for now, Tropo is coming): Echo will enable a call-back to your phone and bridge the call to your Spark room (via SIP URI)  to either start or join an existing meeting in that room.

   "Alexa, Ask Spark to Start a Meeting in {Spark Room}"